hakanols/browser-quick-start/README.md

 # Why
 I run into problems while developing stand-alone es6 JavaScript library.
 My lib should work in both browser and node.
-I found out that es6 files have to be run throw a web server to avoid "Cross-Origin" problems.
+I found out that es6 files have to run through a web server to avoid "Cross-Origin" problems.
-Found no web server that did what I wanted and still was simple. webpack-dev-server was to heavy for my simple needs.
+Found no simple web server that did what I wanted. webpack-dev-server was to heavy for my simple needs.

 # How to use